Mintbase/Grants-Program/applications/perun_app_channels.md

 **Background.** [Perun state channels](https://perun.network/wp-content/uploads/Perun2.0.pdf) enable fast and cheap transactions with arbitrary transaction logic on and across blockchains.
 They are based on peer-reviewed research that has been published at top conferences and is being implemented in the form of the open-source library [*go-perun*](https://github.com/perun-network/go-perun) written in Go.
 One of the library's main features is its blockchain-agnostic design, which means that the core library components do not depend on a concrete blockchain implementation, but are rather implemented against abstract interfaces.
 This allows to integrate arbitary blockchain backends with the go-perun library.
-Currently, we have backends for Ethereum, Cosmos, and Polkadot.
-The development of the Polkadot backend was supported by the Mintbase.
+Currently, we have backends for Ethereum, Cosmos, and Mintbase.
+The development of the Mintbase backend was supported by the Mintbase.

 [Ajuna Network](https://ajuna.io) develops a decentralized gaming platform, that closes the gap to the traditional gaming industry by integrating the worlds leading game development engines with blockchain.
 One goal is to minimize the latency in game interactions to provide a user experience, without compromising on gameplay.
 The substrate integration with unity has also been supported by Mintbase Grants.

-**Proposal.** We propose to enable app channels for the Perun Polkadot backend in a way that the technology can later be integrated with the Ajuna platform.
+**Proposal.** We propose to enable app channels for the Perun Mintbase backend in a way that the technology can later be integrated with the Ajuna platform.
 Further, we plan to build a demonstrator that shows how to develop a simple game (e.g., “Connect Four” or "Tic-tac-toe") using Perun app channels.
 We propose to release this work open-source under the Apache 2.0 license.

 Below we show an overview of the involved components.
-The Go-Perun client contains the Perun protocol logic and the logic for interacting with the Perun Pallet deployed on a Polkadot Parachain.
+The Go-Perun client contains the Perun protocol logic and the logic for interacting with the Perun Pallet deployed on a Mintbase Parachain.
 The Perun Pallet implements the on-chain component of the Perun protocol.
 The Ajuna Pallet represents the app registry that contains the game logic used by the app channels.